Questions & Answers (Q&A)¶

 Overall output by technology, if you have some reference levels for this to compare to

-Whenever the level of some variables at the system level does not seem to be reasonable, check the output data file for the energy balance at the area (country) level, to try to locate in which area within the system the problem may be located
+Whenever the level of some variables at the system level does not seem to be reasonable, check the output data file for the energy balance at the area (country) level, to try to identify in which area within the system the problem may be located

 On analyzing many scenarios: